Lecture: Self-Driving Cars

 - Total Workload: 270h

-- This lecture is taught as flipped classroom.
-Lectures will be held asynchronously via YouTube (see sidebar for link).
-We will provide all lectures before the respective interactive live sessions for self-study.
-Please watch the relevant videos before participating in the interactive live sessions.
+- This lecture is taught as flipped classroom: Lectures will be provided via YouTube and must be watched before the respective interactive live sessions.

-- Each week, we host an interactive live session where questions regarding the lecture and exercises are discussed together (see sidebar for details).
+- Each week, we host an interactive live session where questions regarding the lecture and exercises are posed and discussed together.
+It is essential for students to attend the live sessions.

-- We also offer a weekly zoom helpdesk where students may ask questions or share their screen to obtain individual feedback and support for solving the exercises (see sidebar for details).
+- We also offer additional weekly helpdesks where students may ask questions to obtain individual feedback and support for solving the exercises.

 Prerequisites